 By Train: Most trains leaving from Prague to Cesky Krumlov come with a mandatory transfer in the town of Ceské Budejovice and will get you to Cesky Krumlov in three to 3.5 hours (depending on which train you take).
 While transfers might seem inconvenient, these trains leave Prague as early as 6:00am, which means you'll arrive in Cesky Krumlov midmorning and have plenty of time to explore.

 There's one single direct train leaving from Prague once a day, at 8:00am.
-Even though the train is direct, it still takes three hours to reach Cesky Krumlov, so it doesn't arrive to your destination until 11:00am—meaning a lot less time to explore if you're only there for the day.
+Even though the train is direct, it still takes three hours to reach Cesky Krumlov, so it doesn't arrive at your destination until 11:00am-meaning a lot less time to explore if you're only there for the day.
 Direct trains are not a great choice on the way back, as the only direct daily connection leaves CK at 2:00pm.

 While a train trip might take just slightly longer than a bus trip, there are many advantages to taking the train.
-For starters, there's something magical about taking a train ride between two ancient cities, and you'll get to see lots of the Czech countryside along the way, swishing past Bohemian, rolling farmland and forests.
+For starters, there's something magical about taking a train ride between two ancient cities, and you'll get to see lots of the Czech countryside along the way, swishing past Bohemia, rolling farmland and forests.
 The train is also cheaper than the bus and offers a great onboard catering service and comfortable and spacious wagons.